ms-cleblanc/opus-vad/README.md

 **What is Opus?**

-* Opus is a totally open, royalty-free, highly versatile audio codec.
+* Opus is developed with the intent of being a royalty free, highly versatile audio codec.
 * Opus is the industry gold standard for interactive speech and audio transmission over the internet
 * It is standardized by the Internet Engineering Task Force (IETF) as RFC 6716